-The decrease in amount of lines within the final stanza is reflective of the unsatisfactory ending to the sexual encounter.
+The decrease in the number of lines within the final stanza is reflective of the unsatisfactory ending to the sexual encounter.
 The seemingly unfinished poem represents this disappointment, with Sheers reflecting on the final moments of his relationship.
 You can read the full poem here.

 Night Windows Analysis

-The link between woman and nature is a theme which echos throughout the anthology.
+The link between woman and nature is a theme that echoes throughout the anthology.
 Here, Sheers compares the female body to iconic aspects of Welsh geography.
 The ‘curves’ of ‘landscape’ and ‘valleyed’ ‘pelvis’ intertwining the female body with nature.
 This emphasis on the connection serves to elevate the eroticism of the body, linking to Sheers’ love of the outdoors stemming from his Welsh heritage.
-However, the sexualisation of the female body comes with a sombre tone.
+However, the sexualization of the female body comes with a somber tone.
 Sheers describes the ’landscape’ as ‘distant’, focusing on the lack of connection between the two.
 The distance, in a poem of intimacy, is a sign of the relationship beginning to deteriorate.
 Sheers looks back mournfully on this moment, a silent observer to his own unhappiness.

 The sense of ‘performance’ calls to the role people play within society.
-Sheers is concerned about the different roles genders are given, a large portion of his poetry in Skirrid hill exploring the relation between the sexes.
+Sheers is concerned about the genders of the different roles are given, a large portion of his poetry in Skirrid hill exploring the relationship between the sexes.
 Yet, this notion of ‘performed’ suggests a certain falseness about reality, with people only acting a certain way, not truly being who they are.

 The oxymoronic ‘far away yet near’ is emblematic of the physical connection, yet emotional disconnection between Sheers and his lover.
 Although making love, there is a certain failure to connect, incredibly close physically yet with their severed emotional connection giving the idea of ‘distance’.